 Knowledge and Skills

-Majority of work is performed in a standard office setting, with some field work that may require operation of a vehicle.
+Majority of work is performed in a standard office setting.

 *For a full list of requirements, the applicant/incumbent should refer to the Physical Capacity Evaluation (PCE).